mr-r3b00t/crime-mapper/README.md

 The experimental version is the live, bleeeding edge version (Live Demo is largely where I'm storing a relatively stable version... but this is all DEV!)

+IF YOU WANT TO REALLY TEST THIS, PLEASE RUN IT LOCALLY WITH A LOCAL CORS PROXY (There is one provided in this repo, an online CORS proxy is planned for the future!)

 🔗 [Experimental Version](https://mr-r3b00t.github.io/crime-mapper/experimental_mapper.html)

 🔗 [Live Demo](https://mr-r3b00t.github.io/crime-mapper/crimemapper.html)